danielsaidi/website_danielsaidi/collections/_posts/2011/2011-05-27-nunit-badimageformatexception.md

 tags:  .net testing
 ---

-While developing a unit tested hobby project in .NET, everything has worked great until now.
-Suddenly, NUnit thinks that there is something wrong with an assembly:
+In a project of mine, NUnit suddenly started to warn that something's wrong with the assembly.
+Turns out that accidentally disabling architectures is a bad thing.

+I use NUnit in all my projects.
+It works amazingly well in all of them.
+In this new project, it worked great at first, then suddenly starting failing with the following errors:

 ![BadImageFormatException](/assets/blog/2011/2011-05-27.png)

-So far, this assembly only contains two classes, so the easiest would be to just delete it and create a new project and hope for the best...but I have this thing for wanting to know what is causing this problem.

-However, my ambitions were abandoned when deleting and recreating these projects solved all my problems.
-I would have posted a solution here, but now we’ll never know what caused this problem in the first place.
+I tried to solve this problem for a long time, but eventually gave up and recreated the project from scratch, which solved the problem.

-Or will we?
-After writing this blog post, Mikey posted a comment that pointed me in the right direction.
-Turns out that I must have disabled one architecture and thus caused the test project to fail when using the project.
+After doing so, I sat down with a colleague and had a look at the original, still failing project.
+We found that one architecture has been accidentally disabled.
+This caused the test project to fail when it tested the project.

-Thanks Mikey!